gjedeer/openwrt-lxd/README.md

 ```

+#### Managing the OpenWrt Firewall

+In order to permit access to webservers, a firewall rule on the virtual OpenWrt must allow the traffic.
+Add a new **rule** to allow port 80 traffic to pass to any host on the *inside* network (the lxdbr0 bridge) using the Web GUI (LuCI).

 ### OpenWrt LXD testing

-The `init.sh` script has been tested with LXD 3.0.2 and OpenWrt 18.06.1 on a Raspberry Pi running 4.15.0-1029-raspi2 #31-Ubuntu
+The `init.sh` script has been tested with LXD 3.0.2 and OpenWrt 18.06.1 on a Raspberry Pi 3B & 3B+ running 4.15.0-1029-raspi2 #31-Ubuntu

 ### Limitations